hmxmilohax/rb3-pc/README.md

 <sup>a</sup> <sub>Wii Rock Band instrument controllers and dongles can be converted for PS3, but this is beyond the scope of this tutorial.
 Google is your friend.</sub>
 <sup>b</sup> <sub>Connecting keyboards via MIDI with less than 37 keys is possible but not ideal so are therefore exempt from this tutorial.</sub>
 <sup>c</sup> <sub>Certain MIDI keyboards, notably Yamaha ones, may exhibit problems due to their MIDI implementation.
-[These builds require the latest version of RPCS3](https://rpcs3.net/download).</sub>
+[These keyboards require the latest version of RPCS3](https://rpcs3.net/download).</sub>
 <sup>d</sup> <sub>I don’t have a MIDI Drumkit so there is no set up tutorial for this.
 Apologies.
 If you have one and would like to help by sending in screenshots of the setup process, please contact me on the Milohax Discord.</sub>

 <br/>